 Review the selected content for distribution.
 Click Next.

-Add the Distribution Point to distribute the content, Review the selected distribution points, groups.
+Add the Distribution Point to distribute the content, Review the selected distribution points, and groups.
 Click Next.

 Click Close to complete the Distribute Content wizard.